 NASA’s Spot the Station program is great.
 I’ve seen the station fly over many times now, and it’s a pretty amazing experience.

 The first module of ISS was launched into space in 1998 and the initial construction of the station took about two years to complete.
 Human occupation of the station began on November 2, 2000.
 Since that time, ISS has been continuously occupied.
 ISS serves as both an orbiting laboratory and a port for international spacecraft.
 The primary partnering countries involved in operating ISS include the United States, Canada, Japan, several European countries and Russia.

 ISS orbits at approximately 220 miles (350 km) above the Earth and it travels at an average speed of 17,227 miles (27,724 km) per hour.
 ISS makes multiple orbits around the Earth every day.

-Bottom line: Learn to watch the International Space Station (ISS) moving above your location, and think of the 3 astronauts currently on board.
+Bottom line: Learn to watch the International Space Station (ISS) moving above your location.

 Deanna Conners is an Environmental Scientist who holds a Ph.D. in Toxicology and an M.S. in Environmental Studies.
 Her interest in toxicology stems from having grown up near the Love Canal Superfund Site in New York.
 Her current work is to provide high-quality scientific information to the public and decision-makers and to help build cross-disciplinary partnerships that help solve environmental problems.
 She writes about Earth science and nature conservation for EarthSky.